 So what is HTML?

-- The browser takes the HTML content and transform it into what people see on their device’s screen.
+- The browser takes the HTML content and transforms it into what people see on their device’s screen.

 - HTML is a standard language that is understood by all web browsers.